Add a Network Tunnel Group

 • If the choice is IP address, include both a primary and secondary IP address.

-2. Choose the type of Routing for your tunnel group.
+2. Choose a Routing option for this network tunnel group.

 1. Choose Static routing to manually add IP address ranges for this tunnel group.
 You should add all public and private address ranges used internally by your organization.